DNS Tunneling with Iodine | jmp esp

 Registering your DNS server

 The first step will be to register our server as a DNS server.
-To do this we'll need a domain.
-GoDaddy has some cheap domains and has a privacy option so that our personal details aren't exposed by whois domain lookups.
+To do this we'll need a domain. has some cheap domains and has a privacy option so that our personal details aren't exposed by whois domain lookups.

 Once we have a domain we must enter an NS record for it in the domain control panel such as: